 More than two years ago, I finally gave voice to my feelings about soccer snacks–specifically, irritation that my kid was getting cookies and donuts and fruit punch and cupcakes after trotting around on a field for 20 minutes (read: “Soccer Mom Soapbox“).
 I vowed to speak up and change things.
 And since then, I’ve helped institute fruit-and-water policies on my children’s teams.
-I’ve also developed a Sports Snacktivism Handbook that includes sample emails to coaches and parents, an FAQ, and my “Soccer Mom on a Mission” slideshow.
+I’ve also developed a Sports Snacktivism Handbook that includes sample emails to coaches and parents.
 And I’ve heard from many of you who took the suggestion to your own teams and made it happen.

 So many of us remember fruit from our own soccer days, usually orange slices on the sidelines.
 Fruit is also easy and can be cheap (a few bunches of bananas cost less than $5).
 And most kids don’t get the recommended number of servings anyway.